mathieucarbou/YaSolR/docs/routers/Florent/Advises.md

 The reported routed current is  Router_Irms = Router_Power / Router_Vrms
 The reported routed power factor is Router_PowerFactor = sqrt(duty)

 I use the MCPWM module of the ESP32 to drive a MOC3023 and BTA24-600CWRG .
 It's much more reliable and accurate since it doesn't require interrupt.
-It however requires a ZC detector with a good squared signal, not like those shitty Robodyn.
+It however requires a ZC detector with a good squared signal, not like those shitty RobotDyn.

 I use the same kind of ZCD circuit you are mentioning but with modifications.
 I replaced the 1nF capacitor in front of the bridge rectifier by a 10nF to reduce the delay of the zero crossing.
 I also added a 10nF in parallel of the diode and reduced the 1k resistor to 330ohms to improve the triggering edge.